cpdevoto/reactive-properties/README.md

     assertThat(strengthModifier.get(), equalTo(2));
     assertThat(meleeAttackModifier.get(), equalTo(5));

-    // Let's add some Gauntlets of Ogre Power ModifierIdentifier gauntlets = strength.addModifier((context, value) -> {
+    // Let's add some Gauntlets of Ogre Power, including an "apply last" ordering
+    // rule so that the maodifier for the gauntlets is applied after other modifiers
+    // are applied.
+We'll see why this is important below.

+    Identifier gauntlets = strength.addModifier((context, value) -> {
       if (value >= 19) {
         return value;
       }
       return 19;
-    });
+    }, applyLast());

     assertThat(strength.get(), equalTo(19));
     assertThat(strengthModifier.get(), equalTo(4));
     assertThat(meleeAttackModifier.get(), equalTo(7));

-    // Let's add another strength-boosting item, but let's ensure the modifier function
+    // Let's add another strength-boosting item, and let's ensure the modifier function
-    // is resolved before the function for the gauntlets.
+    // is resolved after the modifier function for the gauntlets.

-    ModifierIdentifier tome = strength.addModifier((context, value) -> {
+    Identifier tome = strength.addModifier((context, value) -> {
       return value + 2;
     }, before(gauntlets));